Did you respond to the coronavirus lockdown by creating an online course?

 If you just want to download something that works check out our specially designed contracts just for you.
 Part of a family of contracts supporting you the way you work today.
 You can find more information by clicking here: contract for online programmes.

-The delegate terms are on sale during November – so now is a great time to get it all sorted out.
+The delegate terms are now on sale – so now is a great time to get it all sorted out.